-Temple Receives $5 Million Gift from Dr. Gerald M. Lemole and Emily Jane Lemole to Establish The Lemole Center for Integrated Lymphatics Research
+Temple Receives $5 Million Gift from Dr. Gerald M. Lemole and Emily Jane Lemole to Establish The Lemole Center for Integrated Lymphatics and Vascular Research

 “We are grateful to the administration of the Lewis Katz School of Medicine and congratulate them for their visionary approach to lymphatic research, which has always been studied adjunctively as an access route for other systems rather than the unifying, facilitating, actively integrated bedrock system that it is,” said Dr. Lemole.